chloi/preprocessor-logos/README.md

 </td>
 <td>
 <img alt="The Markdown logo in black." src="https://rawgit.com/chloi/preprocessor-logos/master/markdown/markdown.svg" width="364px" /><br/>
 <em>The Markdown logo.
-This is a optimised SVG from [Dustin Curtis’ Markdown marks](https://github.com/dcurtis/markdown-mark), where more configurations are available.</em>
+This is a optimised SVG from <a href="https://github.com/dcurtis/markdown-mark">Dustin Curtis’ Markdown marks</a>, where more configurations are available.</em>
 </td>
 </tr>
 <tr>